georgemitwasi/FP2/README.md

 ![HelpMe](https://github.com/georgemitwasi/FP2/blob/master/HelpMe.jpg)

 I started with the tutorial section to see how much Scheme I actually knew and how much catching up I had to do.
 I knew more than 2/3rds of the concepts.
 The first concept I learned was that of Loops.
 Loops are a convenient way of executing more a statement multiple times.
 You can include a 'do' tag which lets you execute more than one action statement at the same time.
 The 'finally' clause let's you execute a statement once at the end of the loop.
 Below is all the output of concepts I just described shown in Console Window.

-INSERT "Loops.jpg" HERE
+Here I'm just outputting random MIDI notes:

 ![Loops](https://github.com/georgemitwasi/FP2/blob/master/Loops.jpg)

 The next tutorial on the list of things to be learned was Process.
 A 'process' is an iterative function that, upon runtime, generates a timeline of events.
 Note the following process: